drorjac/OpenMesh/README-openmesh-fetch.md

 **Branch:** `openmesh-fetch`
 **Purpose:** Extend repository APIs and develop data fetching capabilities for multiple datasets

+**Note:** This branch maintains a similar structure to the `main` branch, with a focus on data acquisition and API extensions.

 ## Overview

 This branch focuses on extending the OpenMesh repository's data fetching capabilities, supporting multiple weather data sources and providing robust APIs for data retrieval and processing.